graijo/java-tutorial-for-beginners/README.md

 	jshell>

 ```

-No method declared inside an ```interface``` can be qualified with the ```private``` access specifier.
-However, an ```abstract class``` can have ```private``` methods declared within.
+Interface and abstract class's access modifier should only be public.
+Interface methods with access modifier - public and default are abstract methods.
+Interface methods with access modifier - private ,static ,private static and default are non abstract methods with body.

+Access modifier, static and final -combination for methods of abstract class or interface should be valid combination.

-Abstract method cannot be private in abstract class.--Cause compile time error
+Abstract method cannot be private in abstract class.Abstract method can not be static--Cause compile time error

 If a method of a class is private, you cannot access it outside the current class, not even from the child classes of it.
 abstract method need to override it from subclass in order to use.

-Abstract class can have only public access modifier.
+Aaccess modifier of abstract class should be public .

+Access modifier of Interface should be public.

-Java 9 onwards,interface allow private,static and private static methods which can be used but with such methods also requires method body.
+Java 9 onwards,interface allow private,static and private static methods which can be used but with such methods also requires method body.Interface's method can not have protected

 ```java
 interface MyInterface {